rfaturriza/kajianhub/README.md

 - [✔] Setting for changing font size, font type, language, etc.
 - [✔] Light and Dark mode for more comfortable reading.
 - [✔] Display Quranic text with tajweed.
-- [In Progress] Display detail Shalat time in calendar/permonth.
+- [✔] Display detail Shalat time in calendar/permonth.
-- [In Progress] Localization more languages.

 ## Installation
 To run this Flutter project on your local machine, follow these steps: